Adriel Hampton: 2022 gubernatorial campaign

-On October 29, 2019, Hampton declared he was running for governor of California in order to run fake Facebook ads.
+On October 29, 2019, Hampton announced he was running for governor of California in order to run fake Facebook ads.
 Stating that "we have some pretty serious issues of corporations now basically running society and I think Facebook is the grossest example of that", Hampton pledged that his gubernatorial campaign would serve to highlight issues stemming from the platform.
 A spokesperson for Facebook has since responded to his candidacy, stating that "[Hampton] has made clear he registered as a candidate to get around our policies, so his content, including ads, will continue to be eligible for third-party fact-checking."

 Despite Facebook's statement, Hampton successfully ran and promoted additional fake ads as a candidate, including one that suggested Sean Hannity was replacing Mike Pence as Donald Trump's running mate, and another where Mitch McConnell appeared to publicly support impeachment of Trump.

-Hampton has declared that his campaign is a serious effort, not just a symbolic issue campaign.
-Hampton has stated that climate change played a major role in his decision to run for Governor, arguing that incumbent Gavin Newsom is tied too closely to the Pacific Gas and Electric Company.
-A supporter of Bernie Sanders's 2020 presidential campaign, CNN has described him a "socialist tech entrepreneur".
+In a 2019 editorial, the Los Angeles Times' Jon Healy wrote that Hampton "may be the most interesting gubernatorial candidate in the country at the moment" because of Hampton's targeting of Facebook as a source of political misinformation.
+Hampton has stated that climate change played a major role in his decision to run for governor, arguing that incumbent Gavin Newsom is tied too closely to the Pacific Gas and Electric Company.